Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> The Basic Web Map on Codepen </h3> <br>

+<p> To see how the html, css, and javascript interact with one another, we can use CodePen to display our work-in-progress map.  </p> <br>

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="xxoOGvX" data-pen-title="Leaflet Tutorial 1" data-user="aj65714" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/aj65714/pen/xxoOGvX">
   Leaflet Tutorial 1</a> by Andrew (<a href="https://codepen.io/aj65714">@aj65714</a>)